Ionescu leads Oregon women to 40-point rout of Stanford

 BIG PICTURE

-Oregon: Ionescu’s mother, Liliana, sat on the baseline before the game with local sports agent Bill Duffy.
+Oregon: Ionescu’s mother, Liliana, sat on the baseline before the game with local sports agent Bill Duffy, a longtime friend of the family.
 Ionescu’s future at Oregon is unclear, as she may not return for her senior season.
 “I have absolutely no idea.
 I’m focusing on what we’re building here this year,” she said of her plans. ...
 This marked the first visit of a ranked Oregon team to Stanford since the Cardinal beat the No. 23 Ducks, 78-62, on Jan.
 15, 2000.
 The two split last season’s meetings, Stanford winning 78-65 in Eugene and the Ducks 77-57 in the Pac-12 Tournament championship.

 Stanford: Stanford shot 25.9 percent in the first half, going 2 for 9 from deep. ...
-The Cardinal had beaten two other top-10 opponents, including 61-44 over No. 7 Oregon State on Friday night.
-Stanford beat No. 3 Baylor at home on Dec.
+The Cardinal had beaten two top-10 opponents at home, including 61-44 over No. 7 Oregon State on Friday night.
+Stanford topped No. 3 Baylor at home on Dec.
 15. ...
 Stanford had won 24 of the last 26 in the series overall. ...
 Stanford’s winning streak at Maples was the sixth-longest active run in the country and the program’s longest since winning 28 in a row from Jan.
 18, 2013, to Nov.
 20, 2014, with an 87-81 overtime loss to No. 10 Texas. ...
 The Cardinal were the lone unbeaten team at home in Pac-12 action last season.

 UP NEXT